 Informality and Innovation: an avenue for bottom-up industrialisation in Africa?

 Innovation in Refugee Economies: Supporting Intermediaries that Embrace Informality

 Open AIR Research into 4th Industrial Revolution Technologies and Artificial Intelligence: Southern Africa & Canada

 African Innovation in the Fourth Industrial Revolution

-The High Technology Hubs team has had a number of publications in the past 18 months as a result of our earlier research.
+The High Technology Hubs team has had a number of publications during the reporting period as a result of our earlier research.
 A 2020 special issue of The African Journal of Information and Communication (AJIC) featured research articles on “Drivers and Modalities of Collaborative Innovation among Nairobi’s Mobile Tech Start-Ups”, “Innovation Entanglement at Three South African Tech Hubs”, and “Innovation Modalities at Makerspaces in Egypt, Tunisia and Morocco”.
 Two of these pieces of research were also the subject of longer Working Papers published on Open AIR’s website.